yatabani/mb-dev.github.io/study-notes/ml/week9/week9-recommender.md

+---
+tags: ['study-notes', 'ml']
+---

-# Machine Learning - Week 9 - Recommender Systems
+# Machine Learning - Week 9

+## Recommender Systems

 - Recommender systems are one ML application that many are excited to try and improve
 - Receives less attention in academia.